pharaox/artifact_trade/README.md

+# Search & Trade Artifacts

-# Overview
+## Overview

 With this mod, you can search for artifacts, buy them from other characters, and sell them to other characters.
-I really missed an artifact trading system, so I decided to create one.
-Since such a system would not be usable without advanced artifact filtering and sorting, I added an **Artifact Finder** as well.
+The game doesn't have an artifact trading system, so this mod adds one.
+Since such a system would not be usable without advanced artifact filtering and sorting, it adds an "artifact finder" as well.

 The [Auction Off Artifact](https://steamcommunity.com/workshop/filedetails/?id=2747305366) mod enables selling of artifacts, however it's fairly limited.
 No actual trading takes place, you can only sell but not buy, and you can *always* sell, which undermines the realism.